 - Wash or sanitize your hands regularly

 - Please bring with you a non medical mask (double layered cotton preferred).
-A buff or neck tube is ideal as this can be worn on the raft if so desired.
 Have a container or bag to store masks when not in use.

 - As per transport Canada non medical masks will be required in all of our vehicles.

 - Eat a large meal before your trip, and bring your own food or drink for a snack